Animal Emergency & Specialty Center - Poulsbo (AESC)

 Diagnosis and Recommendation:

 Upon completion of the exam, the doctor will discuss the medical findings and will answer any questions you may have.
 The doctor may recommend initial diagnostics and will discuss a recommended course of treatment.
-A treatment plan and costs will be provided before treatment is started.
-After all questions have been answered and you have approved to the medical plan, paperwork will be finalized, and a deposit will be collected.
+An itemized estimate is provided before treatment is started.
+After all questions have been answered and you agree to the medical plan, paperwork will be finalized and a deposit will be collected.

 What To Expect If Your Pet Is Not Stable:

 If your pet is not stable, we immediately take action.
-We may need to put your pet on a stretcher or gurney.
-We may need to start medical treatment immediately and ask you to fill out a Critical Care Form which allows us to take your pet directly to our treatment area and begin whatever lifesaving procedures are necessary.
+We may need to start medical treatment immediately and will discuss our critical care process.
 As soon as the doctor can leave your pet’s side, you will be able to ask the doctor questions and will be given all the information currently available on your pet’s status.
 Sometimes the doctor is not able to leave a patient’s side in a timely fashion due to the seriousness of the problem.
 If that happens, a veterinary technician will talk with you and give you whatever update is available.
 As soon as possible, the doctor will talk to you, answer any questions you may have, explain what medical problems your pet is experiencing, and recommend a course of treatment.